 - In preparation for contract negotiation, we set a range that includes an optimum, minimum, and target goal.

 Some physicians feel forced to accept truly poor contract terms, because rejecting the contract would result in the disruption of ongoing care for some patients, decrease in the number of new patients, interference in established referral patterns, and loss of income.
 We take on that burden and most payors want to work with us to keep physicians in-network for their patients.

-Practices that have more favorable payor contracts will be in a better position to compete and thrive – even in “this age of declining reimbursements.”
+Providers or groups with payor contracts or more favorable terms will be in a better position to compete and thrive – even in “this age of declining reimbursements.”